 For the purpose of transferring your data and image files from CharFac instruments we provide a secure FTP (SFTP) server named: data.charfac.umn.edu.

 On this server, each user has a folder for data transfer.
 You can store your files in the subdirectory that is labeled with your Charfac username.
-If you do not find your folder, please notify our IT support, (firstname.lastname@example.org).
+If you do not find your folder, please notify our office, (firstname.lastname@example.org).
 Be forewarned that files stored in this folder will NOT be backed up and may be deleted after 30 days.
 All files and folders left on the server over 90 days are subject to automatic deletion.

 You may create subfolders within your individual folder.
 There is a limit per username.
 Delete files once transferred to ensure that you have space available for the next session.